 3. Do Not Enable: This means that you refuse to take care of your alcoholic husband if he has a hangover or make excuses for how he behaves.
 Don’t make it easy for him.

-Know When It’s Time to Leave Your Alcoholic Husband
+When It’s Time to Leave Your Alcoholic Husband?

-As the wife of an alcoholic husband, you have to know when the costs to you and your family outweigh the benefits.
+As the wife living with an alcoholic husband, you have to know when the costs to you and your family outweigh the benefits.
 It’s time to leave your alcoholic husband if: